 The following sections describe drilling down from the highest view, middle view, and lowest view.

 Hierarchical data and time data

-With drill-down mode on, click the bar in the chart to go down one level of the hierarchy.
-You will see three bars for the data of the quarters available.
+With drill-down mode on, select the bar in the chart to go down one level of the hierarchy.
+You'll see three bars for the data of the quarters available.

 Hierarchical category data

-A good example of this is location data.
+A good example is location data.
 Consider a table in a data source whose columns are Country, State, City, and Zip.
 Data that shares the same Country, State, and City are hierarchical.

-With drill-down mode on, from the upper left icons, choose Expand all down one level of the hierarchy three times.
+With drill-down mode on, from the upper-left icons, choose Expand all down one level of the hierarchy three times.

 Apart from the visualization, we can see the hierarchy reflected in the data rendered for each report.
-The following table shows the results of Show Data in a report drilling-down for a single territory or all territories.
+In the upper-right corner, select the ellipsis then select Show Data.
+The following table shows the results of drilling down for a single territory or all territories.